Tour Virginia's Presidential & Historic Homes

 Maggie L. Walker National Historic Site — Richmond

-The Maggie Walker House National Historic Site commemorates the life of a progressive and talented African American woman.
+The Maggie L. Walker National Historic Site commemorates the life of the prominent business, community, and civil rights leader.
 Despite many adversities, she achieved success in the world of business and finance as the first woman in the United States to found and serve as president of a bank.

 Agecroft Hall — Richmond